garrett-obrien/fixie-seinfeld/README.md

 A Seinfeld trivia bot that answers questions using the show script and Wikipedia pages.
+Testing

 Public link to the Fixie agent: https://app.fixie.ai/agents/g.thomasobrien/seinfeld